Armstrong Williams

 Armstrong Williams (born February 5, 1962) is an American political commentator, entrepreneur, author, and talk show host.
 Williams writes a nationally syndicated conservative newspaper column, has hosted a daily radio show, and hosts a nationally syndicated television program called The Armstrong Williams Show.
 He is the owner of Howard Stirk Holdings, a media company affiliated with Sinclair Broadcasting that has purchased numerous television stations.
-Williams is a longtime associate of former HUD Secretary and 2016 presidential candidate Ben Carson.